papillon747/papillon747/README.md

-## Hi there 👋
+## Hi, my name is Shivali Upadhyay! 👋

 ### **About Me**

-My name is Shivali Upadhyay, and I am currently a student at San Jose State University, majoring in Computer Science.
 I am passionate about software development, responsible artificial intelligence and machine learning applications, and, most importantly, working on projects that aid people in need.
 I am also a part of clubs on campus, such as the Computer Science Club and Girls Who Code, where I can meet people with similar goals and build my knowledge base in the tech world.
 In my free time, I enjoy learning more about the world by exploring nature and volunteering for organizations that aim to make a positive impact.

-Feel free to look through my projects linked below, which will explain more about my ✨passions✨ and skill set!
+- 🔭 I’m currently working on developing my professional portfolio through working on machine learning and general software projects
+- 📈 I’m currently learning more about the software development life cycle through expanding my computer science education
+- 📫 How to reach me: shivali.upadhyay@sjsu.edu
+- 😁 Pronouns: she/her/hers
+- 🌸 Fun fact: I love spending time outdoors when I am not inside coding, whether it be biking, running, or just enjoying nature

 <!--
 **papillon747/papillon747** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.